Revelation in renters' lawsuit prompts city to act

 Rent at the 17-unit apartment building on 14th Avenue ranges from $575-$695, according to the complaint.

-Cockson said Minneapolis’ apartment vacancy rates are low and affordable housing is dwindling.
+Cockson said Minneapolis’ apartment vacancy rate is low and affordable housing is dwindling.

 “Unscrupulous landlords can really take advantage of unsophisticated tenants,” he said.